 8940 Carmel Valley Road

-Folktale Winery is renowned for its wines, but great food is also on the menu there. e winery offers small bites that are perfectly paired to its vintages, from the artisan cheese and charcuterie boards to Folktale’s deviled eggs with Baker’s bacon or Imperial caviar, and Niman Ranch meatballs.
-Salads and vegetarian options are also available, as is a selection of savory flatbreads.
-They’re just the thing to enjoy while taking in the idyllic beauty of the setting and enjoying a wine flight of Folktale’s nest.
+Folktale Winery is renowned for its wines, but great food is also on the menu there.
+The winery offers small bites that are perfectly paired to its vintages, from the artisan cheese and charcuterie boards to Folktale’s deviled eggs with Baker’s bacon or Imperial caviar, and Niman Ranch meatballs.
+Salads and vegetarian options are also available, as is a selection of savory flatbreads they’re just the thing to enjoy while taking in the idyllic beauty of the setting and enjoying a wine flight of Folktale’s finest.
 Tours and special wine and food pairings are also available by reservation.
-Winery open noon–8pm, F–Sa 11am–9pm, 11am–8pm, kitchen open noon–8pm.
+Winery open Th noon–8pm, F–Sa 11am–9pm, 11am–8pm, kitchen open noon–8pm.

 From Scratch Restaurant

 When a restaurant is called From Scratch, customers expect a meal prepared with the freshest ingredients and cooked to perfection.
 That’s exactly what you get when you dine at this charming family-owned spot.
 Breakfast is served all day, featuring hometown favorites such as eggs Benedict, made-to-order omelets, French toast made with homemade cinnamon bread and huevos rancheros.
 A variety of lunch specials is available, including soups, salads and sandwiches.
 A pet-friendly patio welcomes those who come in with furry friends.
 Open daily 8am–2:30pm.
 Lunch served starting at 11am.